Dr. Chesmal Siriwardhana

 Senior Field Research Assistant

 Ms. Edward joined COMGAP-S project as a volunteer of the initial data collection as an undergraduate.
-After having completed her BSc (Hons) in Psychology from Coventry University, UK, she joined THEME Institute as a full time member and is responsible for the field data collection and administrative activities in the project office in Vavuniya, Sri Lanka.
-She also contributes in training medical professionals in the Northern Province in mental health.
+After having completed her BSc (Hons) in Psychology from Coventry University, UK, she joined THEME Institute as a full time member and was responsible for the field data collection and administrative activities in the project office in Vavuniya, Sri Lanka.
+She also contributed to training medical professionals in the Northern Province in mental health.
 Her background is in administrative work in the corporate field and she has also been involved in volunteer work, assisting children with developmental delays in care homes and tutoring children with learning disabilities in math and English.
 Her interests are in mental health awareness and she wishes to continue her studies in psychotherapy, counselling and psychosocial support.
+Ms. Edward is currently a member of the Globalhme research group and works on projects within the THEME Institute.

-Ms. Mahendiran is currently a research assistant in the COMGAP-S project.
-She is based in the project office in Vavuniya.
-She is responsible for supporting data collection activities in the field and also for bookkeeping related to administration.
-She is also involved in training medical nurses and assistants and community representatives on mental health awareness.
+Ms. Mahendiran was a research assistant in the COMGAP-S project.
+She was based in the project office in Vavuniya.
+She was responsible for supporting data collection activities in the field and also for bookkeeping related to administration.
+She was also involved in training medical nurses and assistants and community representatives on mental health awareness.
 She is currently a student at the National Institute of Social Development and continuing her studies in counseling.
 She is also an external student at the University of Peradeniya for a Bachelor of Arts degree.
 She wishes to continue her studies in counseling psychology.

 Mr. Vithusan is from Vavuniya, Sri Lanka, and has previously worked as a driver and logistics officer in distribution and sales.
-Within the COMGAP-S project he assists with the maintenance of the office, the clinical trial schedule and logistics.
+Within the COMGAP-S project he assisted with the maintenance of the office, the clinical trial schedule and logistics.
 He aspires to become an ambulance driver as he cares deeply about the health services and health access in the Northern Province.
+Mr. Vithushan is a current member of the Globalhme research group and works with the THEME Institute.

 Mr. Fritz Jooste